Peanut Butter Oreo Chocolate Bark

 - 1/4 teaspoon salt

-- 5 ounces semisweet melting chocolate, like Bakers
+- 5 ounces semi-sweet chocolate, like Bakers or Ghirardelli brands

 - Line an 8x8 or 9x9 square baking pan with parchment paper, with overlay on the sides.
 Spray with nonstick spray.
 Set aside.

 - Make the Oreo cookie crust by crushing the Oreos into a fine crumb using a food processor or blender.
-Using your hands, mix the crushed Oreo crumbs and melted butter together.
+Mix the crushed Oreo crumbs and melted butter together in a large bowl.
 It may look like there is not enough butter, but it will come together.
 Place into the prepared baking pan, pressing the crumbs down into the pan to create a somewhat even layer.

-- Heat the chocolate in medium microwave-safe bowl, according to package directions.
+- Melt the chocolate in medium microwave-safe bowl, stirring every 15 seconds.
+Or use a double boiler.
 Pour the chocolate over the peanut butter filling and evenly spread.
-Chill the bars for at least an hour, until the chocolate topping is set.
+Chill the bars in the refrigerator for at least an hour or until the chocolate topping has set.
 Remove bark from the baking pan using the parchment paper and cut into uneven pieces (or use your hands to break it up).

 - Store bark in the refrigerator.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.